 Students are responsible for all materials covered during class regardless of the reason for their absence or lateness.

-If a student anticipates a future period in which they may be late to class, the student is obligated to provide a written request to the program chair and instructor for the anticipated lateness.
+If a student anticipates a future period in which they may be late to class, the student is obligated to provide a written request or email to the program chair and instructor for the anticipated lateness.
 The anticipated lateness will not be considered excused unless the student receives written or emailed permission from the course instructor or program chair.

 Lateness is both a disturbance to the class and discourteous to the instructor and classmates and should be avoided whenever possible.
-The chair or his/her designee will be informed of the student's lateness, and a letter will be put in the student's file.
+The Chair or his/her designee will be informed of the student's lateness, and a letter will be put in the student's file.

 In all circumstances, it is the student's responsibility to make up any work that was covered during his/her absence.
 A student who is late more than eight times during the three years of the program will be subject to probation and subsequent lateness may be reason for dismissal from the program.
 Individual faculty will report students that are late to the program office.
 Please refer to each individual syllabus for more detailed information on the consequences of lateness.